BusschaertTanguy/Society/README.md

 # Society

-Parent Repository for the Society PoC
+Society is a PoC used to implement microservices.

+Currently, 2 microservices are being implemented.